Hessian-free Ray-Born Inversion for Quantitative Ultrasound Tomography of Weakly Heterogeneous Media: Inverse problem

+In ray theory, the region around a ray linking \(e\) and \(r\) that contributes to the wavefield at \(r\) is known as the Fresnel volume.
+A point \(\bx\) belongs to the Fresnel volume corresponding to a ray linking \(e\) and \(r\) at frequency \(\omega\) if the accumulated phase discrepancy satisfies:

-For further details, the reader is referred to reference \cite{Cerveny2001}, section 3.1.6.
-By assuming that rays do not have any caustics, only points which are sufficiently close to the ray linking $e$ and $r$ satisfy \eqref{eq:fresnel}.
-This assumption holds well for soft tissues.
-The approximation \eqref{eq:rayborn-approx2} implies that for any pair of points $\bx$ and $\bx'$ with sufficiently small $ \lvert \phi (\omega,r, \bx) + \phi(\omega,\bx, e) - \phi (\omega, r,e) \rvert $, the two-way accumulated phase associated with $\bx$ can be approximated using a Taylor-series expansion to the two-way accumulated phase associated with $\bx'$, for which the second and higher-order terms are neglected.
-In addition, the approximation \eqref{eq:rayborn-approx1} assumes that for any pair of points $\bx$ and $\bx'$ in some vicinity of the ray linking $e$ and $r$,
+For more details, see \cite{Cerveny2001}, Section 3.1.6.
+Under the assumption that no caustics occur along the rays—an assumption generally valid for soft tissues—only points close to the ray connecting \(e\) and \(r\) satisfy \eqref{eq:fresnel}.
+The approximation in \eqref{eq:rayborn-approx2} implies that the two-way accumulated phase associated with $\bx$ can be approximated by a first-order Taylor expansion about $\bx'$, with higher-order terms neglected.
+Similarly, \eqref{eq:rayborn-approx1} assumes: